It’s little wonder that those searching for jobs for people with social anxiety often end up here at HomeWorkingClub.

 I often feel like I’ve read my way through the entire “mind, body and spirit” section of the bookshop!
 Here are a few titles that have really helped me move forward and address issues with anxiety.
 All are highly recommended.

 Reasons to Stay Alive by Matt Haig is an honest but uplifting memoir of anxiety, depression and recovery.
 It’s easy to digest and much-loved by many.
-He also has another book out called Notes on a Nervous Planet, which I’ve not got to yet.
+He also has another book out called Notes on a Nervous Planet, which is a great read, especially for those overwhelmed by 24-hour news and social media.

 My Age of Anxiety is quite densely scientific at times, but as a thorough explanation of how anxiety works, it’s truly enlightening.